How Molten Salt Reactors Could Lead to the Next Energy Production Boom

 The waste from molten salt reactors

-Molten salt reactors are actually one of the better power plant designs in terms of production of waste, even when compared to traditional coal-fired power plants.
-When coal is burned for energy production, a significant amount of ash is produced as a result.
-Coal plants also happen to produce a significant amount of carbon dioxide as a byproduct too, of course.
+Molten salt reactors are actually one of the better power plant designs in terms of the production of waste, especially when compared to traditional coal-fired power plants.
+When coal is burned for energy production, a significant amount of ash and other particulate matter is produced as a result.
+Coal plants also produce a significant amount of carbon dioxide as a byproduct too, of course.

 Compared to molten salt reactors, coal plants are significantly less efficient.
 MSRs produce about 1 ton of waste for every gigawatt year of electricity.
 Compare this to about 9 million tons of carbon dioxide for a coal-powered plant producing the same amount of energy.